Frank-Y-Zheng/GeoX-Bench/README.md

 # GoeX-Bench

 > Codebase for the AAAI submission *“GoeX-Bench: Benchmarking Cross-View Geo-Localization and Pose Estimation Capabilities of Large Multimodal Models”*.
-See `AAAI_Press_Anonymous_SubmissionInstructions_for_Authors_Using_LaTeX (3).pdf` for the complete manuscript that motivates the benchmark, task definitions, and evaluation criteria.

-This repository was renamed from **LMMBench** to **GoeX-Bench** to align with the nomenclature in the accompanying paper.

 ## Highlights